 The project requires corrective action to meet business objectives.
 The issue cannot be handled solely by the project manager or project team.

 One or more aspects of project viability — time, cost, scope — exceed tolerances set by the project board.

 |The matter should be escalated to the project sponsor and project board immediately.|

 |Amber||A problem has a negative effect on project performance but can be dealt with by the project manager or project delivery team.

 Action is taken to resolve the problem or a decision made to watch the situation.

 One or more aspect of project viability — time, cost, scope — is at risk.
 However, the deviation from plan is within tolerances assigned to the project manager.

 |The project board should be notified using a progress report or scheduled briefing with the sponsor.|

-What’s more, report on the progress trend.
-Compare the current status with an earlier period.
-For example show the RAG status for both this week and last week.
+What’s more, always report on the progress trend.
+Compare the current project status with an earlier period.
+For instance, show the RAG status for this week and last week.